IDCS-NTUT/IDCS/README.md

      opposite sense.
 5. **Apply changes by restarting** the Jetson server (and PC processes if they also consume control config).
 Configuration values are loaded on startup.
 6. **Iterate and log** by capturing the Jetson server stdout to a file.
-The JSON entries can be imported into a notebook or spreadsheet to visualize errors versus commands for fine tuning.
+Enable `logging.cli_json` when you need structured JSON for notebooks or automated analysis; otherwise, the default human-readable summaries keep the CLI easy to skim while you tune gains.

 ## Simulation camera
 `pc.sim_camera.SimCamera` provides a minimal 3D scene with a configurable